BerWang/web/05 Code Quality.md

    └───────────→─╢  D  ╟─←───────────┘       3 modules.
 We therefore write integration tests
                  ╚═════╝                     for module (D).
 ```

 1. Create a testing suite for your integration module(s).
-These need to be saved in the same directory as your unit tests but add a different prefix, eg: `integration-xxxx.xx`
+These need to be saved in the same directory as your unit tests but add a different prefix, eg: `integration-xxxx.xx`.
 2. Write a comprehensive suite of tests to make sure the functions from the other modules are working correctly together.

-### 2.3 Code Coverage
+### 4.3 Code Coverage

 In the previous two sections you were told to write a _comprehensive suite of tests_, but what is _comprehensive_?
 Our test suite should check every: function, branch and line of code.
 To ensure this has been achieved we need to run a code coverage tool that will generate data to indicate how comprehensive our testing suites really are.

 1. Using an appropriate _code coverage tool_, generate a coverage report that includes both the unit and integration tests.
 2. You will probably have one or more modules that are _untestable_ because they don't return data to test.
 You should tell the code coverage tool to **ignore** these (but make sure you don't ignore too many!).
-2. Use the _code coverage report_ to identify where the gaps are in your test suite and write additional tests until you score 100%.
+3. Use the _code coverage report_ to identify where the gaps are in your test suite and write additional tests until you score 100%.

-### 2.4 The TAP Protocol
+### 4.4 The TAP Protocol

 Now modify the output of your tests to generate data that follows the _TAP Protocol_.
 Once you have achieved this, pipe this data into a number of different **reporters** to generate the tests report as a web page and json file.
 Are there any other reporters that could be useful?

-### 2.5 Software Complexity Analysis
+### 4.5 Software Complexity Analysis

 The final step is to generate a report into the relative complexity of different parts of your system using the appropriate software complexity analysis tool for your chosen language.